Generative Adversarial Nausea

 2020-25.
 Image sequences, 10 liquid crystal display + Arduino units. mirror.
 38″ x 38″.

 The images displayed on ten separate LCD panels are made by training a neural network to learn the visual attributes of two distinct sets of digital photographs.
-One set consists of hundreds of stock photo thumbnails of nauseated people, while the other is made up of a nearly equal amount of selfies I have taken over the past four years while living with an undetectable chronic nausea.
+One set consists of hundreds of stock photo thumbnails of nauseated people, while the other is made up of a nearly equal amount of selfies the artist has taken over the decade living with an undiagnosed chronic nausea.

 Exhibitions: